 The community behind EOS is vibrant and global, with a lot love from investors and contributors alike.
-Meetups are common, art is being created, the Telegram group is active and EOS communities can be found on Facebook, Twitter and Steemit.
-Overall, there is a lot of hype and a lot of excitement.
+Meetups are common, art is being created, the Telegram group is active, and more communities can be found on Facebook, Twitter, and Steemit.

-The EOS token sale works like no other token sale so far.
-The token sale takes place over a full year, starting June 26, 2017, with 350 periods of distribution.
-At the end of each period, the total number of EOS tokens designated for that period will be distributed to contributors based on the amount of ETH they contributed divided by the total contribution.
+The EOS token sale was one-of-a-kind.
+It took place over a full year, starting June 26, 2017, with 350 periods of distribution.
+At the end of each period, the total number of EOS tokens designated for that period were distributed to contributors based on the amount of ETH they contributed divided by the total contribution amount.

-During this time, EOS tokens are listed on most of the major exchanges and therefore the price is determined by the market.
-This opens up the sale to anyone interested and gives plenty of time to watch the development and progress of the EOS team before contributing.
+During this time, EOS tokens were listed on most of the major exchanges.
+Therefore the price was mainly determined by the market.
+This opened up the sale to anyone interested and gave plenty of time to watch the development and progress of the EOS team before contributing.
 The result has been one of the highest funded token sales to date and a lot of growth for the token in the meantime.

-The EOS token itself does not perform a function and is only useful in that once developers begin to develop applications on the EOS platform, they will require EOS tokens to generate their specific application tokens, with each application’s acceptance on the EOS platform contingent on voting by holders of EOS tokens.
+The EOS token itself doesn’t perform a function.
+It’s only useful in that developers developing applications on the EOS platform are required to use EOS tokens to generate their specific application tokens.
+And, each application’s acceptance on the platform is contingent on voting by EOS token holders.

 How to Buy EOS

 The simplest way to buy EOS is to purchase it on Binance with either USDT, BTC, or ETH.
 You can also buy it on Bitfinex, Huobi, or OKEx although the process may not be as straightforward.

 If you only have USD (or any other fiat) currently, you’ve got some additional steps.
 First, you need to set-up an account on a platform that supports fiat to crypto exchanges.
 Gemini, GDAX, and Coinbase are all popular options.